Skullgirls-Communitys-Cut/SkullGirls-Pallete-Editor-2nd-Encore-_Cplusplus-Version_/README.md

 - Place d3d9.dll in the game folder (so that the d3d9.dll is located next to Skullgirls.exe!)
 - Launch the game

-To hide or show editor's window press `INSERT` button.
+To hide or show the editor window, press the `INSERT` key.
+In this version palettes work **online**.